dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 automatically transfers the accumulated tasks to the queue and signals completion of the original task through RAII.

-The implementation of `process_directories()` is based on `std::filesystem::directory_iterator` [^3].
+The implementation of `process_directories()` is based on `std::filesystem::directory_iterator`[^2].
-This iterator visits only the entries contained directly within a directory and does not recurse into subdirectories.
+This iterator visits only the entries contained directly within a directory and does not visit the subdirectories.
 The iteration order is unspecified by the standard, except that each directory entry is visited exactly once.